TOOLS OF FUNDAMENTAL ANALYSIS

 In general, there are number of tools for Fundamental Analysis.
 Using these “tools of fundamental analysis” we can measure the key ratios of business to decide its financial health.

 Current price won’t reflect the actual value of the stock.
 It could be overvalue or undervalue.
 Fundamental analysis studies the health of the company in order to identify the intrinsic value.

 Fundamental analysis helps you determine the fair price.
 Understanding various terms and key ratios related to fundamental analysis can help you in stock market even if you don’t plan to try fundamental analysis.

 CHECK THE EARNINGS

-Some of the popular tools focus on earnings, growth and value in the market.
+Some of the popular tools or factors focus on earnings, growth and value in the market.
 Some of the important factors are given below.
-Most widely using tools for the fundamental analysis is listed below.
+Most significantly used tools for the fundamental analysis:

-- Price-to-earnings ratio: This compares the stock’s current sales price to its per-share earnings.
+This ratio compares the stock’s current sales price to its per-share earnings.

-- Price-to-sales ratio: This measures the total value of a stock in comparison to its revenues.
+This ratio measures the total value of a stock in comparison to its revenues.

-- Earnings per share: EPS shows how much of profit is assigned to each shares of stock.
+EPS value shows how much of profit is assigned to each shares of stock.

-- Projected earnings growth: This estimates the stock’s one-year earnings growth rate.
+This factor generally estimates the stock’s one-year earnings growth rate.

-- Dividend payout ration: This compares the payout dividends to the total net income of the company.
+This ratio compares the payout dividends to the total net income of the company.
 Most of the PSU companies like HPCL offers better dividends in every year.

-- Dividend yield: This compares the yearly dividends to the share price.
+This factor compares the yearly dividends to the share price.

-- Return on equity: This determines the company’s ability in generating returns on the investments.
+This factor specifically determines the company’s ability in generating returns on the investments.

-These are some of the important tools that can be used in fundamental analysis.
+These are some of the important tools or factors that can be used in fundamental analysis.